-- Quarter or semester credits must be 100 level or higher and from an accredited four year college or university.
-Three quarter credits equal two semester credits, or one semester credit is worth one and a half times a quarter credit. - Clock hour documentation must be from an approved Washington State provider such as an ESD, school district, etc. (Out of state clock hours are not acceptable.)
-Ten clock hours equal one quarter credit.
-Click here for list of OSPI approved clock hour providers: https://www.k12.wa.us/educator-support/continuing-education-clock-hours/approved-providers - Credits and clock hours must meet at least one of the six criteria set forth by Washington state legislators.
+- Quarter or semester credits must be earned from course codes at level 100 or higher and from an accredited four-year college or university.
+Quarter credits are equal to their face value; semester credits equal to one and a half times face value. - Clock hour documentation must be provided on an approved form from an approved Washington State provider such as an ESD, school district, etc. (Out of state clock hours are not acceptable.)
+Clock hours for salary placement purposes are valued at 1/10th face value; clock hours for certificate renewal purposes are valued at full face value.
+Click here for list of OSPI approved clock hour providers.
 See Board Policy 5310, Compensation Schedules (summarized in this booklet) for details.

 Transcripts: Official transcripts in electronic or paper form are required.
-Copies are not acceptable.
-The employee must order their transcripts and have them sent to the SJISD Human Resources office.
+Copies or unnoficial transcripts are not acceptable.
+The employee must order their transcripts and have them sent directly to the SJISD Human Resources office.